HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 ### 4. Information Value (IV) and Weight of Evidence (WOE)

 The weight of evidence tells the predictive power of an **independent** variable (predictor) in relation to the **dependent** variable.
 Since it evolved from credit scoring world, it is generally described as a measure of the separation of good and bad customers.
-"Bad Customers" refers to the customers who defaulted on a loan, and "Good Customers" refers to the customers who paid back loan. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained], [[Roopam Upadhyay]][Information Value (IV) and Weight of Evidence (WOE) – A Case Study from Banking (Part 4)] In a particular group (bin), WOE reads
+"Bad Customers" refers to the customers who defaulted on a loan and won't pay back, and "Good Customers" refers to the customers who paid back loan. [[Deepanshu Bhalla]][Weight of evidence (WOE) and information value (IV) explained], [[Roopam Upadhyay]][Information Value (IV) and Weight of Evidence (WOE) – A Case Study from Banking (Part 4)] In a particular group (bin), WOE reads

 ```
   WOE = ln|(Distribution of Goods)/(Distribution of Bads)|